-Frustrating as these disagreements and uncertainties may be even for historians, they are an irreducible feature of the discipline.
+Disagreements and uncertainties enrich our discipline and are the source of its liveliness and its scholarly improvement.
 In contesting each other's interpretations, professional historians recognize that the resulting disagreements can deepen and enrich historical understanding by generating new questions, new arguments, and new lines of investigation.
 This crucial insight underpins some of the most important shared values that define the professional conduct of historians.
 They believe in vigorous debate, but they also believe in civility.
 They rely on their own perspectives as they probe the past for meaning, but they also subject those perspectives to critical scrutiny by testing them against the views of others.

 Historians celebrate intellectual communities governed by mutual respect and constructive criticism.
 The preeminent value of such communities is reasoned discourse-the continuous colloquy among historians holding diverse points of view who learn from each other as they pursue topics of mutual interest.
-A commitment to such discourse-balancing fair and honest criticism with tolerance and openness to different ideas-makes possible the fruitful exchange of views, opinions, and knowledge.
+A commitment to such discourse-balancing fair and honest criticism with openness to different ideas-makes possible the fruitful exchange of views, opinions, and knowledge wherever those exchanges take place, from scholarly books and articles to social media and face-to-face encounters.